 Dublin is one of my favourite cities in Europe and for one reason or another, flies under the radar on the main tourist circuit of Europe.
 The city is full of life with musicians on every street corner, in bars and pubs, as well as a lively crowd of locals and visitors mixing in the city streets.
 This is my second time checking in to The Merrion Dublin and it has quickly become one of my favourite hotels in Ireland, so I figured it was about time to share with you the magic of the Merrion!

 If a picture tells a thousand words it shouldn’t be hard for you to see how effortlessly beautiful and timeless this hotel is.
-It feels more like staying in the home of a long lost family friend and the staff really go above and beyond to make it feel that way.
-The restored Georgian townhouse building has recently been restored to include an impressive ESPA day spa, huge swimming pool and rooms that each have their own unique charm (wait til you see mine!)
+It feels more like staying in the home of a long lost family friend!
+The restored Georgian townhouse has recently been restored to include an oversized spa and indoor swimming pool.

 Checking In to The Merrion